 A young woman sat on a throne with her head in her hands.
 How did it come to this?
-Everything was right.
-Everything was as it should be.
-The kingdom had existed in its current form for a thousand years.
+Everything was right, and as it should be.
+The kingdom had existed in its current form for over a thousand years.
 Why had it all gone wrong on her watch?
 She had done everything she was taught to do.
 She had done everything asked of her, but it hadn’t been enough.
 Now she was surrounded by anger, destruction, and utter chaos.

 “My queen, I think it’s time,” said a low voice quietly.

 The young queen looked up.
-She had been so distracted, she not even heard or sensed her protector come into the room.
+She had been so distracted that she had not even heard or sensed her protector come into the room.

 “My son,” she choked out.
 “Alastair…”

-“The young prince is ready to go.
-The king is in his chambers.
-He might take some convincing.”
+“The young prince is ready to go, and the king is in his chambers.
+The king might take some convincing.”

 Queen Agatha still couldn’t wrap her mind around the reality the kingdom was facing.
 Surely something else could be done.
 Things couldn’t be as bad as they seemed.